Prajit-Sengupta/Blockchain-HR-Management-SmartContract/HumanResources/README.md

 ## Summary
 The `HumanResources` contract provides a complete HR payment solution on Optimism, enabling role-based access, flexible salary withdrawal in multiple currencies, and secure interaction with external DeFi protocols for swapping and price feeds.
 The integration with Chainlink ensures accurate pricing, and Uniswap allows seamless conversion of USDC to ETH, while security is maintained using OpenZeppelin's `ReentrancyGuard` and proper access control mechanisms.

+The contract ensures that the key components like salary calculation, Oracle integration, and AMM integration are implemented with robust security and quality standards.